 - Please ensure your bowel is moving every day before you start any of the following.
 Seek help from our practitioner Sarah or another experienced practitioner to get your bowel moving daily if necessary.

 - Yeasts and some bacteria will form colonies in the bowel within a sugary film called a bio-film as part of their protection mechanism.
 Use Purely Earth Diatomaceous Earth by taking 1 generous tsp of powder mixed into water just before bed, preferably on an empty stomach.
-You can take this along with the clay.
 Diatomaceous Earth assists with breaking up the bio-films and is easy to use.
 Take away from the clay.

 - Use Dr. Wilson’s Squeaky Clean to furnish the bowel with the right flora and to help sweep the surfaces of the gut clean.
 Take 1-2 caps 2 x daily with food and water.

 - Use Dr. Wilson’s Body Guard at 15 drops in water 4 x daily away from food.

 Once the above has been done for 2 weeks, fungal and yeast infections (if present) should be addressed systemically.
 This part of the process should be done under the supervision of an experienced practitioner.

 - Use Dr. Wilson’s Inner Healing to seal up leaky gut.
 Take 1 cap 2 x daily for a good 6 months.